 Simmer Your Bones Long Enough, But Not Too Long

-It takes time to soften connective tissue and to extract collagen from it.
+It takes time to soften connective tissue and extract collagen from it.
 If you cook your broth for too short a period of time, your broth will lack protein and gelatin.
-Yet, if you cook your broth too long, it will develop overcooked, off flavors that can become particularly unpleasant if you've added vegetables to the broth pot which tend to breakdown, tasting at once bitter and overly sweet.
+Yet, if you cook your broth too long, it will develop overcooked, off-flavors that can become particularly unpleasant if you've added vegetables to the broth pot which tend to break down, tasting at once bitter and overly sweet.

 So what's the right time?

 - Chicken, Duck, Turkey and Goose Broth: Simmer these broths at least 4 hours and up to 12 hours.

 - Pork and Lamb Bone Broth: Simmer these broths at least 6 hours and up to 18 hours.

 - Beef and Bison Bone Broth: Simmer these broths at least 12 hours and up to 48 hours.

 You can cheat (a little)

 Remember, if your broth didn't gel, you can still use it.
 But, if you'd still like that wonderful bounce, I'll give you a little cheat: Add a bit of gelatin!

 Bring a quart of broth to a boil on the stovetop.
 As the broth warms, dissolve 2 tablespoons of gelatin into 2 tablespoons water.
 When the broth boils, stir in the softened gelatin until it dissolves completely.
 Turn off the heat and either serve the broth immediately or transfer it to the fridge to cool.